LawDEX/LawDEX/50-State Survey of the Regulation of Token Sales under State MTAs/README.md

 ## Conclusion

 Alamaba, Connecticut, Hawaii, New York, Vermont, and Washington appear to take the position that the exchange of fiat currency for virtual currency or virtual currency for virtual currency triggers money transmission or bit license requirements.
-While these states appear more intent on regulating exchange activity than token sales, they can be fairly aggressive when it comes to punishments based on state money-transmission acts.
+While these states appear more intent on regulating exchange activity than token sales, they can be fairly aggressive when it comes to state money-transmission acts.

-Based on this [Mobius](https://mobius.network) decided that including the states of Alamaba, Connecticut, Hawaii, New York, Vermont, and Washington in its sale would pose a risk and thus excluded them from its sale.
+Based on this [Mobius](https://mobius.network) decided that including the states of Alamaba, Connecticut, Hawaii, New York, Vermont, and Washington in its sale would pose an unnecessary risk and thus excluded them from its sale.

+## Additional Resources

+[Coin Center's 50 State Regulatory Analysis](https://coincenter.org/page/state-digital-currency-regulatory-tracker) may also be valuable for learning about the US state-by-state regulatory landscape.

 # Terms and Conditions